YuukanOO/uniformcss.com/docs/customization/build-settings.md

 ## Build Settings

-Build settings are global in influence and specifies how your your utility classes are generated.
-These include the option of appending a prefix, changing the shorthand delimiter, and applying `!important` tags and more.
+Build settings are global in influence and controls how your utility classes are generated.
+These include the option of appending a prefix, changing the shorthand delimiter, and applying `!important` tags and etc.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}